streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 ## Add your app to GitHub

 Streamlit Community Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.
-See [App dependencies](/streamlit-community-cloud/get-started/deploy-an-app/app-dependencies) for more information.
+For more information on how to specify dependencies, see [App dependencies](/streamlit-community-cloud/get-started/deploy-an-app/app-dependencies).

+Your directory structure should look similar to this:

 ```
 your-repository/